QMidiGen 0.1.3: The Generator Got a Stress Test

 Guitars do not belong here

 Every guitar program (24–31) was removed from all battle subtype melody pools.
 Guitars return false from is_sustained_instrument, which means battle melody rendering doesn’t apply the 1.4× note-length extension for them.
-On a dense 8th-note driving cell at 160 BPM, that produces rapid staccato clicks rather than anything resembling a melody.
+On a dense 8th-note driving cell at 160 BPM, that dog don’t hunt — you get rapid staccato clicks rather than anything resembling a melody.
 This is the kind of thing that sounds wrong immediately when you hear it but is easy to miss when you’re staring at instrument list indexes.
 Replacements: Choir (52), Synth Brass (62), Violin (40), Harmonica (22) for Showdown’s western flavor.

 The BossFight bass pool also had Slap Bass in it.
 The FinalBoss bass pool had Distortion Guitar.
 Both were removed without ceremony.